How to Get Roaches Out of Your Dishwasher

 #2 – Boric Acid

-Spread a small amount of this substance on the floor directly beneath the appliance.
+Simply spread a small amount of this substance on the floor directly beneath the appliance.
 Over time, roaches will crawl on it and ingest it, ultimately killing them.

-You can also apply some on the dishwasher base, but you have to make sure that the lining of boric acid is very thin, almost invisible to the eye.
+You can also apply some on the dishwasher base, but you have to make sure that the layer of boric acid is very thin, almost invisible to the eye.
 If it is thick and visible, the roaches may simply avoid it.

 You can easily find boric acid in powder, crystal, or spray form from the nearest Wal-Mart or your favorite online store.